 Are you braced for Hereditary?
-The buzzed-about horror movie from director Ari Aster arrives in Cineworld this Thursday, having scared American critics witless at the Sundance Film Festival earlier this year.
+The buzzed-about horror movie from director Ari Aster is out now in Cineworld, having scared American critics witless at the Sundance Film Festival earlier this year.

 The movie is a chilling exploration of family identity and latent evil, starring a sensational Toni Collette as Annie, who comes to suspect that she's inherited something malevolent from her recently deceased mother.
 Even worse, the same horror looks to have passed down on to Annie's troubled daughter, Charlie (unforgettable newcomer Milly Shapiro).